Joseph Agbakoba: Philosophical Ideas

 Epistemic creativity is thus ensconced in the generative aspect of human agency and is central to the transformation and development of societies.
 The Afro-constructivist position advocates for conditions and processes that would enhance epistemic creativity and agential integrity in the education process and society generally.
 It also advocates moves away from various forms of “false consciousness about the self, its provenance and circumstances”, and manifestations of self-deception which in turn, yields false knowledge, wrong self-evaluation, wrong values and policies, inadequate interactive skills, and other negatives that have tended to destroy rather than build on the valuable deposits of colonization as well as produce counter-development rather than development.

 The foregoing concepts ground trans-colonization and transcolonial theory.
 This implies going beyond the colonial deposit (including its cultural, and as much as possible physical, limitations and negativities) without throwing away utilizable elements of the deposit but “by appropriating them via rational evaluation, transforming and adapting them via indigenous creativity, fusing them with indigenous knowledge and creating new forms, expanding the possibilities and realities of knowledge; thus, emerging beyond both the pre-colonial and colonial starting points in an ever forward [cognitively] progressive motion.”

 Agbakoba's transcolonial theory emphasises agency, its capabilities and potentials, as well as the error of seeing Africans as passive agents in the making of their own history and development (or counter-development); an error which seems also to encourage victimology.
 Within the framework of transcolonial thinking, Africanity (African identity) is not seen as a heritage of immutable essences, a fossilised gift of the ancestors.
 Heritage is important but it is not the only source of identity.
 There is also, more importantly for Africa currently, identity as creative self-manifestation; the process and its outcomes (or the lack therein) by which contemporaneous living generations define themselves by their creative output in all aspects of human existence for good or for bad.

-Creative output of persons in this regard is the basic and authentic statement of who such persons are.
-Africans as other peoples of the world should be free to rely on their own individual generative capabilities.
-They should also gain inspiration and utilise materials from their precolonial heritage, the colonial deposit, and other cultures of the world, provided they creatively integrate all these - guided by truth, functionality, and aesthetics.
-This is already happening with very good outcomes in music (with such genres as Highlife), in fashion design and art, and even in the modernization of traditional herbal remedies.
+For Agbakoba, Creative works can reflect the identities and experiences of the individuals who produce them.
+Arguing that Africans, like other peoples, should be free to draw on their own creative traditions and capacities while also incorporating influences from precolonial heritage, colonial-era developments, and other world cultures.
+Saying that such integration can contribute to developments in fields including music, fashion design, visual art, and the adaptation of traditional herbal practices.